MILA-Wien/collectivo-directus/README.md

 Start a development system with:

 ```
+pnpm install
 pnpm dev
 ```

-This creates a docker container for directus and keycloak, and then starts a development server for collectivo and its extensions.
+This creates a docker container for Directus and Keycloak, and then starts a development server for the Collectivo app.

 Available services: